My Best Juicing Advice – Keep It Simple

 Because I promise you that your body and mind will feel so incredibly energized if you do.

 And, of course, make sure the vegetables that you buy are organic.

 If you don’t have a juicer at home, here are three juicers that I recommend.
-Not surprisingly, the quality of juicer has a lot to do with the price.
+Not surprisingly, the quality of the juicer has a lot to do with the price.

-Green Star 1000 – a twin-gear juicer which makes phenomenal juice.
+Green Star 1000 – a twin-gear juicer that makes phenomenal juice.
 If you are serious about juicing and know that you are ready to make a real commitment to it, this is a fantastic pick.
 I have had it for about 5 years and love it.
 Drink the juice within 15 minutes of juicing.

 Whatever juicer you have, even if it is a $2,500 Norwalk machine, the less time between when the juice is made and when you drink it, the better.